akdombrowski/pingone-express_js-sample-app-guide/README.md

 - If PingOne sends a resource could not be found error, check the auth base url and that the App Connection has been turned on (flip the toggle on the app conenction)
 - If you're having trouble authenticating with a user, make sure that user's identity exists in the same environment as the App Connection.
 - If you have problems just running `npm run <step + #>`, delete `node_modules` and `package-lock.json` and run the `npm install` again.
 Then try starting the app again.
+- If you see the following error in the terminal after clicking the Login link in Step 3 `UnhandledPromiseRejectionWarning: ReferenceError: Headers is not defined` Make sure your version of Node meets [the min. version described in the prerequisites](#prerequisites "Prerequisites").

 ---